Adelaide-Autonomous-Racing-Kit/ac-interface/readme.md

 - `-f flv` : This option tells FFmpeg to use the FLV format for the video stream.
 - `rtmp://127.0.0.1/live/test`: This is the URL of the RTMP server where the video stream will be sent to.

-- [ ] Test that these settings actually work on James' PC

 ### Open Broadcast Software
 If FFMPEG doesn't work, then this is a backup, as it seems to have a ~0.3-0.7ms overhead (at least on my M1 Mac).